-Jeep Grand Cherokee owners have reported 8 problems associated with starter solenoid (under the electrical system category).
+Jeep Grand Cherokee owners have reported 11 problems related to starter solenoid (under the electrical system category).

-The car is a 1997 Jeep Grand Cherokee.
 My vehicle tolled to armory garage, because at that time, insurance had to keep sending someone to come and restart the vehicle.
 Or it will start but then turn around and stall later.
 After paying $1300 plus to armory garage, they only charged me for diagnosis and fixing problems with a battery being overdrawn.
 They claim to have replaced the bcm computer.
 However, after paying all that money I still have problems with my vehicle.
 I have replaced, starter, alternator, battery, computer module with armory garage, ignition coil fixed.
 All I keep getting is that the emissions is the problem because it states big and small leak.
 However, even today it has not been fixed.
 I have spent closed to over $3500 on my vehicle to get it running and it still stalls after all the above have been replaced.
 P0442, p0455, p0351, are the last codes to the vehicle.
 However, an evap purse solenoid has been fixed as well.
 All this money and still have problems with the vehicle stalling and running but turns off right in the middle of driving.
-This starter solenoid problem happened on Wednesday, May.
-9, 2012.

 See all problems of the 1997 Jeep Grand Cherokee.